Flugplatz Schönwalde

 THE ABANDONED MILITARY SITE IN GERMANY

 Flugplatz Schönwalde is an abandoned airfield that was used by the German Luftwaffe en the Soviet Red Army.
-Today the old structures are almost in ruins and used by paintball enthusiasts.
+It was a strategic outpost situated just kilometers from Berlin’s city limits.
+Today, the old structures are almost in ruins and used by paintball enthusiasts.

-The history of the Schönwalde airfield, situated only a few kilometers from the Berlin city limits at the Spandauer Forst, begins in 1935.
-At that time, the Reich Aviation Ministry bought the meadows of the Teufelsbruch in order to build Sportflugplatz Hennigsdorf.
+The history of the Schönwalde airfield, located just a few kilometers from the Berlin city limits at the Spandauer Forst, dates back to 1935.
+During that time, the Reich Aviation Ministry acquired the Teufelsbruch meadows with the intention of establishing the Sportflugplatz Hennigsdorf.
+Officially, this complex was meant to serve as a place for leisure and sports activities.

 Flugzeugführerschulen